Republican Lawmakers Brace For Impact Of Renewed Push To Repeal Obamacare

 On Wednesday the president repeated his prediction that the GOP would be "the party of great health care."
 He slammed the current law as a "disaster" and referred to the court case underway in federal court.
 He asserted that the case would do very well in the Supreme Court.
 And if the high court scrapped the law, he vowed, "we will have a plan that's far better than Obamacare."

-One GOP political strategist is skeptical.
+Some GOP political strategists are skeptical.
 "Dear GOP: When Democrats are setting themselves ablaze by advocating for the destruction of American health care, try to resist the temptation of asking them to pass the kerosene," tweeted Josh Holmes, a former chief of staff to Senate Majority Leader Mitch McConnell, R-Ky., who is advising GOP campaigns in the 2020 elections.

+"It is a top of mind issue for voters, and for Republicans having a health care plan is very important.
+I'm not sure that this was the right move to win back suburban voters who are obviously very concerned about pre-existing conditions, and what does that mean for them.
+But if this lights a fire under us to have a really good health care plan, maybe that's the silver lining here, " another veteran Republican campaign strategist told NPR.

+Whit Ayres, a GOP pollster, maintained the 2018 midterm results were driver more by demographic trends than the health care issue.